HtunHtunHtet/SecretLab/README.md

 ## Bundling the project
 ### Prerequisite
 You will need use npm to download the require node module.
-As per requirement, this technical test is depended on only two packages as follow:
+As per requirement, this technical test is depended on only two packages, which are:

 ```js
 "dependencies": {